 Our pScreen™ device only requires two drops of blood (it works with plasma and urine too).
-The highly sensitive immunoassay detects and quantifies biomarkers within 15 minutes.
-It provides results that are comparable in accuracy to the ELISA and other laboratory-performed tests.
+The highly sensitive immunoassay detects and quantifies biomarkers within 10 minutes.
+It provides results that are comparable in accuracy to the laboratory-based tests.
 Severe and chronic illnesses can be identified and monitored quickly and efficiently.

 pScreen's Unique Features

 - No sample preparation

 - Requires only two droplet of body fluid

 - No electricity or battery power needed

 - Fully disposable, as compact as a credit card

 - Results are ready in less than 10 minutes

 The pScreen™ test stands apart from both laboratory tests and other point-of-care tests when it comes to convenience and cost.
 Everything needed to perform the test is inexpensive and disposable.
 Now, diagnostic tests can be performed anywhere: private practices, hospital rooms, clinics, in homes, or out in the field.
 Patients with chronic illnesses can monitor their condition in the comfort of their own homes.